awslabs/amazon-sagemaker-workshop/README.md

 ![Overview](./images/overview.png)

 You'll start by creating a SageMaker notebook instance with the requisite permissions.
-You will then interact with SageMaker via sample Jupyter notebooks, the AWS CLI, and the SageMaker console.
-For example, you'll create model training jobs using SageMaker's hosted training feature, and create endpoints to serve predictions from your models using SageMaker's hosted endpoint feature.
+Depending on the workshop, you will then interact with SageMaker via sample Jupyter notebooks, the AWS CLI, the SageMaker console, or all three.
+During a workshop, you'll explore various data sets, create model training jobs using SageMaker's hosted training feature, and create endpoints to serve predictions from your models using SageMaker's hosted endpoint feature.

+** BEFORE attempting any of the workshops, please review the Prequisites below and complete any action that are required.**

 # Workshops